-- Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it.
+- Institutional investors should have a clear policy on how they manage conflicts of interest and publicly disclose it.

 - Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of companies.

-- Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.
+- Institutional investors should seek to arrive at an understanding in common with investee companies.
+They should also work to solve problems through constructive engagement with investee companies.